shivachandra45/interruption-dataset-and-models/README.md

 If you use this dataset or model in your research, please cite:

 Shiva Chandra Kandula.
 (2025).
-Decisive Turn-Taking Interruption: A Framework for Real-Time Semantic Disagreement Detection.
+Developing a Framework for Semantic Disagreement Interruption Turn-taking Model.
 Master’s Thesis, Blekinge Institute of Technology (BTH), Sweden.

 ---